chriskrycho/v4.chriskrycho.com/converted/tech/user-agent-detection-will-get-you-in-trouble.md

 administered.

 So, a plea for sanity: if you're going to do server-side user-agent detection, fine.
-I was persuaded by the the [discussion][] that followed that post that there really is a time and place for that sort of thing.
+I was persuaded by the [discussion][] that followed that post that there really is a time and place for that sort of thing.
 But we need to be extremely careful in *where* and *how* we rely on user agent-detection to make decisions about the content we supply to users.